nastanford/SynFilter/xfiles/readme.txt

 This folder contains files used during production of this filter at the time of its current release.

-Saved only for backwards compatability incase of issues with any possible DLL and Launcher modifications.

-Not intended for use.
+Included for individuals that have compatability issues with the Launcher that might not have the current .dll or podqol.exe.